 boarding China sleeper train, a staff will take your ticket and give you a card.
 The

 ticket will be returned to you when he wakes you up, perhaps half

 hour before your destination.
 This exchange ticket process is operated in all

 types of China sleeper train.
 (I am not sure whether European train does the same.)

 This Z type soft seat sleeper cabin has four beds and a sliding door that you can lock inside, which is more secured than the hard seat sleeper (which normally has six beds and without a door).
 For D type train (Deluxe Soft Sleeper), there are two beds in cabin including toilet facilities.

 There is space for luggage under the bed, highth limited of course, also it has the space above the door for bigger suitcase.
 But I normally just squeeze it beneath the table.

 There is up limit for luggage weight but I can't remember this, you need to check with local train station.
 Normally no one checks the weight when you boarding.
 However, there will be some staff check this when you arrive.
 They are very experienced, just by looking at the size of luggage, they can tell whether it is over weighted.
-If so, you have to pay extra for it.
+If so, you maybe asked to weight the luggage in their office.
+If over weighted, you have to pay extra money for it.